 While a trip into the battery settings tries to tell me that video is the biggest battery guzzler out there, the phone was charged to 100% at 10.30AM, a 90 minute Full HD video was run at full brightness and the iPhone SE was left on a desk.

 How to improve your iPhone battery life - watch the video below:

-It only dropped 20% in that time - and while that's far from the best performance we've seen (I'm still struggling to explain the 6% the LG G Flex 2 managed - it's an obscenely good result) the iPhone SE managed a score that's slightly above average, which is a damningly good result for an iPhone.
+It only dropped 20% in that time - and while that's far from the best performance we've seen the iPhone SE managed a score that's slightly above average, which is a damningly good result for an iPhone.

 So why did it need such massaging come 18.00 that evening?
 It seems that, despite the co-processor trying to manage down battery life, the iPhone is still a bit chatty when it comes to battery consumption, pinging a little bit here and there and gradually dribbling down.

-However, I'm keen to reiterate that this was a heavy day on the phone - in the week I've had with it, it's generally been capable of lasting more than long enough for me to not get annoyed.
+However, we're keen to reiterate that this was a heavy day on the phone - over the time we've had with it, it's generally been capable of lasting more than long enough for me to not get annoyed.

-If you're upgrading to this phone from the iPhone 5 or 5S, you'll be in dreamland with the battery life, trust me.
+If you're upgrading to this phone from the iPhone 5 or 5S, you'll be in dreamland with the battery life, trust us.